 Married to Lynn he lives in Belper Derbyshire, where he was also a guide at the famous Belper North Mill for three years.
 They have travelled extensively across the United States visiting battlefields from the American Civil War as well as the Alamo.
 He has studied American Civil War in detail for many years.
 David and Lynn were members of the Towton Battlefield Society when they lived in Yorkshire, hence an interest in the Wars of the Roses.
 David was also a battlefield guide for the Society for 7 years.

-More recently David has expanded his repertoire of talks to include such diverse subjects as The Royal Observer Corps, The Bentley Motor Racing Team and his adopted home town of Belper and its key role in the Industrial Revolution.
+More recently David has expanded his repertoire of talks to include such diverse subjects as The Royal Observer Corps, he was a member of the Corps for 10 years, The Bentley Motor Racing Team of the 1920's and his adopted home town of Belper and its key role in the Industrial Revolution.

 What audiences have said about his talks: